-Salt Lake City accepted applications from local nonprofits to receive federal grants designed to help with a range of community development needs Fall of 2021, including affordable and emergency housing assistance, and housing assistance for individuals and families living with HIV/AIDS.
+Salt Lake City is accepting applications from local nonprofits to receive federal grants designed to help with a range of community development needs from October 1 to November 1, 2022, including affordable and emergency housing assistance, and housing assistance for individuals and families living with HIV/AIDS.

 This annual endeavor is a key funding source for many nonprofits doing important work in helping those in need of housing.
-While the amount of federal dollars available for this round of grants, which will be distributed in 2022, has yet to be determined by the U.S. Department of Housing and Urban Development.
+The amount of federal dollars available for this round of grants, which will be distributed in 2023, has yet to be determined by the U.S. Department of Housing and Urban Development.

-Applications were accepted for the following annual U.S. Department of Housing and Urban Development (HUD) grant programs: CDBG, ESG, HOME, HOPWA.
+Applications will be accepted for the following annual U.S. Department of Housing and Urban Development (HUD) grant programs: CDBG, ESG, HOME, HOPWA.
 All applications must be in alignment with goals and objectives outlined in Salt Lake City’s Housing Plan, Growing SLC, and the 2020-2024 Consolidated Plan.
-Applications for Fiscal Year 23-24 will be available during this coming fall of 2022.

 Application Links, Resources, & Information

-To apply click the below buttons and fill out the application on Zoomgrants:
+To apply click the links below and fill out the application on ZoomGrants:

 Federal Funding Program Definitions